Enabling renewables to power the grid

 European Project of Common Interest

-Storelectric’s first project has been accepted both as a European Project of Common Interest and on the Ten Year Network Development Plan (TYNDP) of the European Network Transmission Service Operators – Electricity (ENTSO-E) organisation set up by the European Commission.
-This means that SEL are officially recognised as important infrastructure at a continental scale.
-The accepted project is CARES (Compressed Air Renewable Energy Storage), item 1.12.3 on the “third PCI list“, see page 5, accessible through their website..
+Storelectric had a project has been accepted both as a European Project of Common Interest and on the Ten Year Network Development Plan (TYNDP) of the European Network Transmission Service Operators – Electricity (ENTSO-E) organisation set up by the European Commission.
+This means that SEL was officially recognised as important infrastructure at a continental scale.
+The accepted project is CARES (Compressed Air Renewable Energy Storage), item 1.12.3 on the “third PCI list“, see page 5, accessible through their website.
+It was for a single project with two plants: 40MW, 200MWh and 500MW, 2.5GWh.

 UK Government Funding Guarantee